• Skip to primary navigation

 • Now sprinkle the pepperoni, ground sausage, bacon, and Italian seasoning on top of the cheese and around the cheese in some areas.
 (This helps to make sure some of the cheese is still visible.)

 • Sprinkle the shredded mozzarella cheese in the exposed areas around the meats.
+Then, add your stripes of tomato sauce if want this on your pizza.
 You can let them rise for about 20 minutes at this time.
 Cover them with plastic wrap while they rise.

 • Remove the pans from the oven using an oven mitt.
 Let the pizza cool for about 3 to 5 minutes.